Actual Cash Value

 The amount of coverage provided by your policy compared with the replacement value of the property.

-If you injure someone, or damage someone's property, in a car or other accident, liability insurance protects you for covered losses up to your liability limit.
+If you injure someone, or damage someone's property liability insurance protects you for covered losses up to your liability limit.

 Limit of Liability